History of Christopher Nolan in Timeline

 In March 2015, Nolan and visual artist Tacita Dean invited representatives from leading American film archives, laboratories and presenting institutions to participate in an informal summit entitled Reframing the Future of Film at the Getty Museum.

-In April 2015, Christopher Nolan joined the board of directors of The Film Foundation, a non-profitable organisation dedicated to film preservation.
-He was also appointed by the Library of Congress to serve on the National Film Preservation Board.
+In April 2015, Nolan joined the board of directors of The Film Foundation, a non-profitable organisation dedicated to film preservation, and was appointed, along with Martin Scorsese, by the Library of Congress to serve on the National Film Preservation Board as DGA representatives.

 In 2015, Christopher Nolan appeared in Time's 100 most influential people in the world.

-2016: Nolan served as an executive producer on Batman v Superman: Dawn of Justice
+2016: Executive Producer on Batman v Superman: Dawn of Justice

 Loading Video...